High dose Vitamin K2 to protect your heart and support strong bones

 MK-7 - the optimal Vitamin K2

-Vitamin K2 200mcg capsules contains MK-7, the most active form of supplemental Vitamin K available which is a pure natural extract derived from Natto.
+Vitamin K2 200mcg capsules contains MK-7, the most active form of supplemental Vitamin K available which is a pure natural extract cultivated by using Natto cultures.
 Natto has been used safely for generations for improved bone and heart health.

 MK-7 is essential for the body to utilize calcium to build healthy, strong bones and inhibit calcium deposits in the arteries, known as hardening of the arteries.